compstorylab/sirius/README.md

 Then `npm install` to install all required js libraries for development.
 We use typescript in this project.
 Please execute `./node_modules/.bin/webpack` to compile typescript into javascript.

-Thorough documentation is required in development
+Thorough documentation is required in development.